binaryage/totalfinder-web/injection-troubles.md

 [TotalFinder needs to send Apple Events](/automation-permissions) to inject own code into running Finder.app and then successfully take control over it.
 Unfortunately this failed on your machine for some reason.

-## Have you tried it turning it off and on again?
+## Have you tried turning it off and on again?

 In Terminal.app, please reset privacy settings the system has remembered about TotalFinder: